Karel Kavina

 Karel Kavina (September 4, 1890 – January 21, 1948, both in Prague) was a Czech botanist.

 Kavina was professor of botany at the Technical University in Prague.
-He worked on systemics, plant morphology and anatomy, and bryology.
+He worked on systematics, plant morphology and anatomy, and bryology.
 He published several atlases and monographs and was editor-in-chief of two botanical journals.
+With Alfred C. Hilitzer he issued the exsiccata Cryptogamae Čechoslovenicae exsiccatae, editae ab instituto botanico Polytechnici Pragense, curantibus Prof. Dr. K. Kavina et Doc.
+Dr. A. Hilitzer (1933-1937).

 In 1938, botanist Albert Pilát published Kavinia, which is a genus of fungi in the Lentariaceae family.
 The genus contains five species, and has a largely European distribution.
 It was named in Kavina's honour.